Contrasting CONMED (CNMD) & Its Competitors

 |CONMED Competitors

-This table compares CONMED and its competitors revenue, earnings per share and valuation.
+This table compares CONMED and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue